amadron/FinalProject_ShaderProg/readme.md

 * Particles
     * Particles can be configured by Range parameters
     * Particles are rendered using Instancing
+    * Modules - Are Function used to Manipulating Spawned Particles.
+For  Example: Changing Scale over lifetime, Changin Color.
+        * Two Types are Supported
+            * Global Modules - One Module for all Particles
+            * Per Particle Modul - Each Particle can have its own Module.

 * Water Simulation
     * Creates Depthmap using Gerster Waves